Unconventional Catalytic Olefins Production II: Technological Evaluation and Commercial Assessment

 Included in the assessment will be:

-In addition to the above, special attention will be paid to process economics and life cycle analysis (LCAs) via case studies.
+In addition to the above, special attention will be paid to process economics, life cycle analysis (LCAs) and CO2 footprints via case studies.

 As TCGR has done over the years, we will answer these questions “for the industry” with contributions “by the industry,” utilizing our broad and extensive network of DIALOG GROUP® consultants and industry contacts.
 The timing of this new study is once again critical, as there is an increasingly important interest in unconventional technologies despite the growing investments in thermal steam cracking.

 All TCGR multi-client studies are characterized by competitive and strategic insights for industrial and financial companies to evaluate.
 These include key trends, concerns, and conclusions on the best return on investment (ROI) actions, competitive expectations, and strategic SWOT’s on the players.
-TCGR is noted for its sound strategic advice in over 35 years of experience.
-This proposed study is a “by the industry, for the industry” assessment and a “must have” for future success in industrial olefins production globally!
+TCGR is noted for its sound strategic advice in nearly 40 years of experience.
+This recently launched study is a “by the industry, for the industry” assessment and a “must have” for future success in industrial olefins production globally!

-This proposed multi-client study is scheduled for completion 3-4 months after study launch.
+This recently launched multi-client study is scheduled for completion in October 2021.

 * * * * *

-Additional information, including the complete study proposal, the preliminary Table of Contents and the Order Form,
+Additional information, including the complete study proposal, the revised/expanded Table of Contents and the Order Form,

 is available via the link below or by contacting Chris Dziedziak at +1.215.628.4447 or email@example.com